Vhub99/Coding-Projects-Python-Mathematica/README.md

-# Python-Projects
+# Coding-Projects: Python & Mathematica
-This repository contains all the coding projects completed for Scientific Computing I (phys 2511) and Scientific Computing II (phys 3511) in python
+This repository contains all the coding projects completed for Scientific Computing I (PHYS 2511) & Scientific Computing II (PHYS 3511) in Python, and Mathematical Physics (PHYS 2502) in Mathematica.